Robert-Jia00129/Machine-Learning-Intro/Progross Report/May 13.md

 **Learnt new .md codes**

-I found a cheatsheet about .md syntax, and I'll include it in the folder
+I found a cheatsheet about .md syntax[^1], and I'll include it in the folder

 Problems for tomorrow: